 Imagine that you have created the backup for your SQL servers.
-But what about the security of these backups.
-We need to be sure about the security of these backups as well to make sure that no unauthorized access is being made to it.
+But what about the security of these backups?
+We need to be sure about the security of these backups as well to make sure that no unauthorized access is being made to them.

 We can employ the following ways to secure our backups: –

 MANAGE LOG BACKUPS